#106 English Vowel Sounds

 FluentU offers other ways to practice vowel sounds (not using the color names system).
 I like the variety of games and listening and shadowing practice they suggest.
 Several can be practiced alone, though they also work in a classroom.

 I’d love to hear which activities you find most useful, if you try any of these—or if you have methods you have found helpful.
 You can reply at the bottom of this email.
 Also, please let me know if you have any suggestions to share!

-bottom of this email.
+using the link near the bottom of this email.

 Keep using English!

 P.S.
 If you don’t like to open links in emails, you can go to the EnglishHinks Back Issues page and open them there.
 It’s https://www.englishhints.com/English_Detective-backissues.html